wooglow/workout-lazyness-checker/README.md

     - However, if you are intended to iterate on this app, be sure to run npm i in your directory

 ## Usage:
-    - Record you everyday workout, and visualize it.
+    - Record your everyday workout, and visualize it.
 ![usagevideo](./assets/workout-tracker-trial-video.gif)

 ## Contributor: